cdktf/cdktf-provider-gitlab/docs/projectProtectedEnvironment.java.md

 The ID of the user allowed to approve a deployment to this protected environment.

 The user must be a member of the project.
-This is mutually exclusive with group_id and required_approvals.
+Mutually exclusive with `access_level` and `group_id`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.0/docs/resources/project_protected_environment#user_id ProjectProtectedEnvironment#user_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs/resources/project_protected_environment#user_id ProjectProtectedEnvironment#user_id}

 ---